 Patents are public, whereas agreements between companies and their licensees are secret.
 Information about specific new GMOs is hard for the public and scientists to access, but some information is available in patents, including information on the genetic sequence that can assist detection efforts.
 Sometimes this can be linked to scientific publications that add to our understanding.
 If private licensing agreements begin to dominate at the expense of patents, then far less information would be available about the GMOs that are circulating in the marketplace.

 In addition, patents have an expiry date (20 years), after which anyone can freely use the technology or product covered by the patent, whereas private licensing agreements can, in theory, last indefinitely.

-So far from freeing up germplasm and democratising plant breeding, it's likely that the new ACLP platform will actually intensify the corporate control of seeds as well as weakening transparency regarding new GM technologies and products.
+So far from freeing up germplasm and democratising plant breeding, it's likely that the ACLP will intensify the corporate control of seeds, as well as weakening transparency regarding new GM technologies and products.